Slotomania: History

 Slotomania was first released in September 2011, one year after Playtika was founded in 2010.
 Playtika went public in January 2021 and was bought by Caesars Entertainment Corporation in May 2021.

 Nearly half of all users are from the United States, with the remaining players based in diverse countries.
 There were more than 2 million daily active users in April 2021, and over 70 million cumulative downloads.
 Slotomania was among the most popular iPhone and iPad mobile games in the US in 2021.

 The first slot machine title released on Slotomania was Farm Fortune, which is still one of the most popular slot machines available in the app.

 Gameplay

 Slotomania follows a "freemium" model where registration and basic gameplay is free.
 The app also offers in-game purchases to enhance gameplay, but players can pay to buy coins and upgrade their game experience.
 The game features a highly interactive story progression.
 Slotomania players can interact with each other, and there are also live tournaments.

 As a social video slots game, Slotomania has over 160 different free slots games.
 The game allows players to buy coins, as well as send free gifts to friends.
-A range of meta features that are unique to the game include Slotostories, the only narrative-driven slot with story progression, and features like Quest Saga, Ballinko, Snakes & Leaders, hidden object games, among others.
+A range of meta features that are unique to the game include Slotostories, the only narrative-driven slot with story progression, and features like Quest Saga, Ballinko, Snakes & Ladders, hidden object games, among others.
 Slotomania players can interact with each other, play live tournaments, chat with their "SlotoClans", send and receive SlotoCards and free gifts.
 Free gifts contain 500 Slotomania coins each.